herbsjs/gotu/README.md

 ## Entity Type Check - `entity.isEntity`

-Check if a object is a Gotu Entity instance
+Check if an object is a Gotu Entity class

 ```javascript
         const AnEntity = entity('A entity', {})